- Event questions

 Is a Smiddy event hard?

-No, it’s not.
-Our signature 8-day, 1600km Challenge ride draws men and women each year who range in age from 20 to 65 with varying sporting abilities and experience.
-Some are very new to cycling.
-Others … But what they all have in common is a big heart and a great attitude.
-A determination to push themselves out of their comfort zone and reap the rewards of that.
-Very often it is the slowest riders in our group who earn the most respect and admiration from within their Smiddy peers.
+No, you don’t!
+Our events draw men and women each year who range in age from 20 to 65 with varying sporting abilities and experience.
+Some are very new to cycling and triathlon, while others have been doing it for decades!
+What they all have in common is a big heart, a great attitude and a determination to push themselves out of their comfort zone.

 Can I do a Smiddy event as a team?

 Absolutely.
-In fact, we encourage our participants to bring along their mates to ride or do a triathlon together – or to join forces in a triathlon team to complete one leg each.
+In fact, we encourage our participants to bring along their mates to ride or do a triathlon together—and fundraising is always easier when you can share the load!
+But don't worry if you're signing up solo.
 One of the great things about Smiddy is you don’t need to know anybody else to sign up because straight away, you’ll be embraced into the Smiddy community and have training, fundraising and socialising options galore.
 Bringing along a mate or two just makes this experience extra-special.

 - Fundraising and training